Douglas Urbanski: Life and career

-In 2010/11, he executive produced the film version of John le Carré's Tinker Tailor Soldier Spy, which stars Gary Oldman as master spy George Smiley, and also features Colin Firth, Tom Hardy, Benedict Cumberbatch, John Hurt and Kathy Burke, and was directed by Tomas Alfredson.
-Tinker, Tailor, Soldier, Spy received eleven 2012 British Academy Award nominations, including Best Picture, Best Actor, and Best Director; the film also received three Oscar nominations for the 2012 Academy Awards.
+In 2010/11, he executive produced the film version of John le Carré's Tinker Tailor Soldier Spy, which stars Gary Oldman as master spy George Smiley and was directed by Tomas Alfredson.
+Tinker, Tailor, Soldier, Spy received three Oscar nominations for the 2012 Academy Awards.
 In 2012, Tinker became the second of his films to win the British Academy Award for Outstanding British Film of the Year.

 Urbanski was executive producer of the film Criminal, released in late 2015.
 It was directed by Ariel Vromen and stars Kevin Costner, Gary Oldman, and Tommy Lee Jones.
-In 2016 Urbanski was executive producer of The Hitman's Bodyguard, which stars Samuel L. Jackson and Ryan Reynolds, as well as Hunter Killer, which stars Gerard Butler.
+In 2016 Urbanski was executive producer of The Hitman's Bodyguard, as well as Hunter Killer.

-Urbanski produced Darkest Hour (2017), which stars Gary Oldman as Winston Churchill, and was written by Anthony McCarten and directed by Joe Wright.
+Urbanski produced Darkest Hour (2017), which stars Gary Oldman as Winston Churchill.
 Oldman won the Oscar for Best Actor for his portrayal of Churchill and thanked Urbanski during his speech.
 The film received six Academy Award nominations, including Best Picture and won two: Best Actor, and Best Makeup for Kazu Tsuji, who also thanked Urbanski in his speech.
-The film had a total of 72 major nominations, and won 23.
 For his work on the film, Urbanski received an Academy Award Nomination.